Insights from Our Daily Work and Inspiration in Branding & Design

 Every designer has come across this situation in one way or another: their client has seen something they really like – for example this 2023 ad by New Balance – and now they want the designer to create something similar for their own brand.
 The designer uses the ad as a blueprint and comes up with seemingly matching suggestions, but the client is disappointed by the outcome.
 Both parties are puzzled, since it seems that it was clear what they were going for.

 In this fictional case, neither the client nor the designer understood why this ad was considered a best practice for their project.
-Dif the client specifically like the overall minimalistic design?
+Did the client specifically like the overall minimalistic design?
 The retro serif typeface?
 The warm tones of the photography?
 The combination of these elements?

 If the client just happens to be a big New Balance fan, the magic will evaporate as soon as a different logo is placed in the design, even if it’s their own.
 Or maybe the client enjoys running himself and was particularly drawn to the photo, in which case a different motif is not going to lead to the same excitement.